United Kingdom in the Junior Eurovision Song Contest 2022: Before Junior Eurovision

 Upon the broadcaster's announcement that they would participate in the Junior Eurovision Song Contest 2022, Patricia Hidalgo Reina, director of BBC Children's and Education, stated:

 The song representing the United Kingdom had been chosen by the British head of delegation, Lee Smithurst, out of a pool of shortlisted songs, and CBBC, together with BBC Studios Entertainment and Music, who were tasked with selecting a singer in co-operation with the British commercial talent agency Buzz Kids.
 In order to select the British artist to the 2022 contest in Yerevan, a two-stage audition process was held, which commenced in September 2022 and forty artists were invited to attend.
 The first stage involved all artists singing a cover song of their choice and an original song, of which eight were selected to progress to the second stage.
 The second stage involved the remaining eight artists performing the selected entry "Lose My Head".
 A jury panel consisting of music professionals determined the winner of the auditions and, hence who would represent the United Kingdom at the Junior Eurovision Song Contest 2022.

-On 3 November 2022, it was officially revealed to the public that Freya Skye would represent the country with the song "Lose My Head", written by Jack Hawitt, Amber van Day and Falco van den Aker.
+On 3 November 2022, it was officially revealed to the public that Freya Skye would represent the country with the song "Lose My Head", written by Deepend, Jack Hawitt and Amber van Day.
 Skye went to the Apollo Victoria Theatre in London under the pretext of a final audition, only to be surprised by West End Theatre performer and the UK's 2017 Eurovision entrant Lucie Jones, who broke the news to Skye that she had been selected to represent the UK in Armenia.

 Preparation and promotion

 Dan Shipton, who had designed several previous Eurovision stagings, including for Sam Ryder, the British runner-up for the United Kingdom in the Eurovision Song Contest 2022, was again the creative director, while Jay Revell was the lead choreographer and Jorge Antonio was the assistant choreographer and costume designer for the performance.
 Annabel Williams was Skye’s lead vocal coach, having previously coached Sam Ryder and James Newman for the UK at the Eurovision Song Contest and having experience as the lead vocal coach on The X Factor UK and Britain’s Got Talent.
 Williams has also worked alongside the likes of Amy Winehouse and Jennifer Hudson.

 Following the reveal of the UK entry, Skye embarked on several promotional activities, appearing on BBC Breakfast and The Zoe Ball Breakfast Show on BBC Radio 2 on 3 November.
 Skye also appeared on CBBC’s Newsround, BBC Radio 5 Live and Fun Kids.
-On 18 November, Freya Skye gave her first live TV performance of "Lose My Head" on the BBC's annual charity appeal show Children in Need.
+On 18 November, Skye gave her first live TV performance of "Lose My Head" on the BBC's annual charity appeal show Children in Need.
 On 26 November, Skye performed live on CBBC's Saturday Mash-Up! and three days later on BBC Two's Strictly Come Dancing: It Takes Two.
 On 8 December, CBBC broadcast a 30-minute documentary Freya's Journey, which followed her journey to the contest.